What are the most important skills you can have as a freelance developer?

 4) Machine Learning and Data Science

-Python will help you get a foot into the door here.
-Specifically, I would recommend you to learn NumPy, TensorFlow, Pandas, and Scikit-learn.
-All of them are specific Python libraries that are critical for your mastery in machine learning and data science.
+All of them are specific Python libraries that are critical for your mastery of machine learning and data science.

 It will take you 10 to 20 hours to learn about the basics of machine learning — just read a book and watch a few Youtube videos.